Didcot and surrounding area infrastructure improvements

 Compulsory purchase orders (CPOs) and side road orders (SROs)

-The Side road order (SRO) and compulsory purchase order (CPO) for the Didcot and surrounding area infrastructure improvements has been confirmed by the Secretary of State for Transport.
+The Side road order (SRO) and compulsory purchase order (CPO) for the Didcot and surrounding area infrastructure improvements were confirmed by the Secretary of State for Transport in July 2025..

 Scheme benefits